ibm-cloud-docs/discovery-data/upload-data.md

 {: shortdesc}

 You cannot upload more than 200 files at one time.
 To process document sets that are larger than 200 files, add them to an external data source and use a data source crawler to upload them.

+Before you upload a CSV file to a Content Mining project, decide whether you want to apply enrichments to the content.
+If so, consider adding headers to the source file so that any fields that are generated have meaningful names.
+Without headers, fields are given generic names, such as `column_0`, `column_1`, and so on.
+{: tip}

 To upload data, complete the following steps: